IbrahemHadidy/Data-Visualization-using-Bar-Chart/README.md

-You can see the rendered page here: https://htmlpreview.github.io/?https://https://github.com/IbrahemHadidy/Data-Visualization-using-Bar-Chart/blob/main/index.html
+You can see the rendered page here: You can see the rendered page here: hhttps://codepen.io/Hadidy/pen/ZEPoMrQ